 Pursuant to the Stadium Lease, the Stadium Authority and StadCo will be entitled to receive and collect separate revenues.
-Rent payable by StadCo to the Stadium Authority will be \$24.5 million per year.
+Initially, rent payable by StadCo to the Stadium Authority was \$24.5 million per year.
 This amount was established pursuant to the Stadium Lease in connection with the take-out financing, which occurred on June 19, 2013.
-The Stadium Lease allowed for one opportunity to adjust the rent if operating expenses or debt service are either more or less than projected in determining the initial rent.
-As of March 31, 2018 this analysis is ongoing (note 7(a)).
-The lease also provides for a fair market rent adjustment in year 33.
-The Stadium Authority received \$24.5 million in stadium rent from StadCo in each of the fiscal years ended March 31, 2018 and 2017.
+The Stadium Lease allowed for one opportunity to adjust the rent if operating or debt service expenses are either more or less than projected in determining the initial rent.
+Based on the changes to the projected operating and debt service expenses, the provisions for a one-time rent adjustment were triggered.
+At the Stadium Authority Board (Board) meeting held on March 22, 2016, the Board decided not to adjust the rent, and instead passed a motion to pursue the informal dispute resolution procedures and to proceed to the arbitration process if necessary.
+Thereafter, on May 3, 2016, StadCo filed for arbitration with the Stadium Authority.